 Wondering if you can get Word, Excel and PowerPoint on your iPad (or even iPhone)?
 The answer is yes!
 In this article we will discuss how to install the Microsoft Office apps on an iPad, including how you can get them for free (and whether you should), and how to use Word, PowerPoint and Excel on your iPad.

-When Microsoft first unveiled versions of its Office apps for Mac and iOS devices, these apps were quite limited, with the iPad version offering some editing features, but only to Office 365 subscribers, and the iPhone version read-only.
-But these days most iPad and iPhone users can access and edit Word, Excel and PowerPoint documents on their phones and tablets without requiring Office 365.
-Find out how you can use the Office apps on your iPad without a Office 365 subscription below.
+When Microsoft first unveiled its Office apps for Mac and iOS devices, the apps were quite limited.
+The iPad version offered some basic editing features (but only to Office 365 subscribers), while the iPhone equivalent was read-only.
+But these days most iPad and iPhone users can access and edit Word, Excel and PowerPoint documents on their phones and tablets without be required to sign up for Office 365.

 Read on for more information about how to get Office apps on your iPhone and iPad, and how to make the most of their features.
 For related advice, see our Office for Mac buying guide, as well as Which is the best iPad spreadsheet app?

 How to get Microsoft Office for iPad and iPhone

 The Microsoft Office apps are free to download from the App Store (Word, Excel, PowerPoint and Outlook) to any iPhone or iPad user running iOS 12 or later.
 If you run a search in the App Store rather than using the links above, make sure you get versions with Microsoft Corporation listed as the developer, just so you don't accidentally download an Office clone.

 You can create, edit, view and print documents, presentations and spreadsheets in the Office apps for free, but to do so you will need to sign in.
 Luckily it is possible to sign up for free, you just need to create a Microsoft ID by logging on with your email address and password.
 You don't need to have an Office 365 subscription, but you will need to register for this free account if you want to be able to create and edit documents.